ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 ![](images/Registering_for_NI_VeriStand_Dynamic_Events.jpg)<br />

 The two message events activate when *NI VeriStand – Send Custom Device Message.vi* is called.
-The following LabVIEW code displays how to send a information to VeriStand’s Dynamic Message Events.
+The following LabVIEW code displays how to send information to VeriStand’s Dynamic Message Events.

 ![](images/Sending_a_Message_to_NI_VeriStand_Dynamic_Message_Events.jpg)<br />